Caleb S.

 In short,

-The above examples can help as your starting points for writing an effective annotated bibliography.
+The above examples are your starting points for writing an effective annotated bibliography.
+We hope this guide will help you in writing your annotated bibliography easily.

-However, if it still seems too overwhelming, know our legitimate essay writing service is here to help!
+However, if it still seems too overwhelming, know our research paper writing service is here to help!
 Our team is experienced in crafting the right annotated bibliographies in any citation style.

 Frequently Asked Questions